 Last year I wrote a review on Hanbridge Mandarin where I did my first ever 1-on-1 online learning lesson.
 It was a nerve-wracking experience and a week ago I was in the same situation again, though it was much better than the first one.
 Here, I will share what the service is about, a glance at the tutor I chose, the pros and cons, and my final thought about it.
 Let’s get started!

 Preply is an online tutoring platform that allows you to find tutors from over 177 countries.
-Whether you’re looking for a foreign language tutor or subjects tutor such math, computer science, chemistry, art, music and so on and so forth, it’s here.
+Whether you’re looking for a foreign language tutor or a subject tutor such as math, computer science, chemistry, art, music, and so on and so forth, it’s here.

-You can sort out the search results by rating, popularity, price range from lowest to highest and reviews.
-You can also narrow down your filter by age of student, the level of student and other (with video/ small groups) that the tutor prefers.
+You can sort out the search results by rating, popularity, price range from lowest to highest, and reviews.
+You can also narrow down your filter by age of the student, the level of the student, and other (with video/ small groups) that the tutor prefers.

 Once everything is confirmed, you can pay the first payment through the system.
-The available payment options are; Visa/Mastercard, PayPal, and Bitcoin.
+The available payment options are; Card (Visa, Mastercard, etc), and PayPal.
 Only then the contact information for both tutor and student will be revealed.